 The IFCS raises donations and collects items to assist their year-round food and services bank.
 Because of Sertoma's investment, IFCS can provide life changing programs services, and referrals to more than 16,000 youth and 9,000 adults annually.
 In addition to food donations, Dry Creek Sertoma has helped with programs such as the Gift of Hearing Program and Mother's Day Basket Enrichment Programs.

+On behalf of the Board of Trustees, staff, and most of all, the Deaf children we serve, thank you for your generous support of our mission.
 In the words of one participant's parent, "I'd like to truly, truly thank Aspen Camp for giving my son the most amazing experience he's ever had in his life.
 He wants to go back for the whole summer?
 We are at a loss for words on how fortunate we were to have Aspen Camp accept our son."

 Dry Creek Sertoma is proud that our contribution enables Aspen Camp to continue providing educational and recreational opportunities to hundreds of kids who find a sense of self confidence during their experience at Aspen Camp.
 Sertoma's current donation went to the scholarship fund needed for campers.
 72% of campers ask for scholarships.
 They live across the U.S., although most are from Colorado.
 Aspen Camp provides experiences to promote personal growth as well as community education and services to advance the Deaf Community.
 Programs include family camp and summer camps for the youth.